Blog

 Reminder: When Was the Last Time...?

-Hammertoes can be a painful condition to live with.
-For more information, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM from Limons Foot & Ankle Care.
-Our doctors will answer any of your foot- and ankle-related questions.
+Finding a properly-fitting shoe is important in reducing injuries and preventing foot problems.
+For more information about treatment, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM from Limons Foot & Ankle Care.
+Our doctors will treat your foot and ankle needs.

 Symptoms